-- The net gains are Pennsylvaniataxable income; and - Losses may offset other Pennsylvania-taxable gains, but not income in other Pennsylvania income classes.
+- The net gains are Pennsylvania- taxable income; and - Losses may offset other Pennsylvania-taxable gains, but not income in other Pennsylvania income classes.

-or disposition of property transaction is from a federal or Pennsylvania obligation, please include the original issue date or DTD date of the obligation in the description of the transaction.
+IMPORTANT: If the sale, exchange or disposition of property transaction is from a federal or Pennsylvania obligation, please include the original issue date or DTD date of the obligation in the description of the transaction.